sebastiaanbrand/analytical-waiting-time-bounds-plots/README.md

 ```
 $ python bounds_plots.py mean
 ```
-Running the numerical calculation can take up to ~40 minutes (depending on hardare).
+Running the numerical calculation can take up to ~40 minutes (depending on hardware).
 The plot is written to `results/mean_bounds_ratios_plot.pdf`.

 ### Figure 5
 The plots in Fig. 5 can be generated with